vdaas/vald/docs/user/get-started.md

 Vald is highly customizable.
 For example you can configure the number of vector dimension, the number of replica and etc.
-You can customiz Vald by creating/editing `values.yaml`.
+You can customize Vald by creating/editing `values.yaml`.
 We will publish the instructions of `values.yaml` soon.

 ### Another way to deploy Vlad

-In the `Get Started` section, we show how to deploy Vald with Scylla.
+In the `Get Started` section, we'll show you how to deploy Vald with Scylla DB.
 Vald can be deployed in another way, which is used by helm or `kind` command.
 (Compressor datastore is required, for example mysql + redis or casandora ).